top of page

 Makeup as Self-Expression, Not Correction

-In art therapy, the materials you choose.
-Paint, clay, or pastel often reveal something about your inner world.
+In art therapy, the materials you choose—be it paint, clay, or pastels—often reveal something about your inner world.
 Makeup works the same way.
 A bold red lip can be a declaration of power.
 A smudge of eyeliner can echo exhaustion, rebellion, or softness.
-Choosing colors and textures becomes a way of saying, This is how I feel today.
+Choosing colors and textures becomes a way of saying, "This is how I feel today."

 The Psychology of Transformation

-For clients healing from trauma, disordered eating, or negative body image, makeup offers a playful and non-threatening way to renegotiate their relationship with the body.
+Research on embodiment shows that how we adorn ourselves through clothing, jewelry, or makeup can change how we feel inside.
+Makeup affects mood, confidence, and even how we relate to others.
+For clients healing from trauma, disordered eating, or negative body image, makeup offers a playful and non-threatening way to renegotiate their relationship with their bodies.
 Instead of trying to “fix flaws,” the process becomes:

-* What if I painted my face in the colors of my anger, joy, or grief?
+What if I painted my face in the colors of my anger, joy, or grief

-* What mask do I want to remove, and what do I want to reveal?
+What mask do I want to remove, and what do I want to reveal

 Ritual, Play, and Healing

-* Another could use glitter on scars, not to erase pain, but to honor it—transforming shame into sparkle.
+Another could use glitter on scars, not to erase pain, but to honor it—transforming shame into sparkle

-These experiments loosen the grip of self-criticism and invite new narratives: I am not broken.
+These experiments loosen the grip of self-criticism and invite new narratives: "I am not broken.
 I am creative.
-I am many parts at once.
+I am many parts at once."

 The Beauty of Impermanence

 Unlike a painting that hangs on a wall, makeup is temporary.
-It lives on the skin for a moment, then washes away.
+It lives on the skin for a moment and then washes away.
 This impermanence is therapeutic.
-It teaches letting go, embracing process over product.
+It teaches us about letting go and embracing the process over the product.
+For many clients, this is a profound lesson: emotions, like makeup, can be worn, witnessed, and then released.

 How Makeup Can Be Used in Art Therapy Sessions